 Carbon farming

 The Carbon Farming Outreach Program is funded by the Commonwealth of Australia through the Department of Climate Change, Energy, the Environment, and Water.
-Please read the disclaimer for the following information.
-The online Carbon Farming Outreach Program training package provides information about greenhouse gas (GHG) emissions and carbon farming.
+Please read the disclaimer for the following information,

 Carbon farming describes agricultural and land management activities that help mitigate climate change by: